NeuroDesk/neurodesk.github.io/content/en/docs/Neurodesktop/Getting started/cloud.md

 5. Press on "Desktop Auto-Resolution" under "ALL CONNECTIONS"

-6. If it is the first time you use Neruodesktop, wait until the desktop appears (it may take a few seconds).
+6. If it is the first time you use Neurodesktop, wait until the desktop appears (it may take a few seconds).
 Otherwise, it should appear instantaneously.

 7. Neurodesk is ready to use!
 Click "What's next?" on the left of this page for further instructions.